PastLifeDreamer/Pocket-Comfy/ReadMe.md

 \- One-tap launches: Open ComfyUI Mini, ComfyUI, and Smart Gallery with a simple tap via the Pocket Comfy UI.

+\- Generate content, view and manage it from your phone with ease.

 \- Single window: One Python process controls all connected apps.

 \- Modern mobile UI: Clean layout, quick actions, large modern UI touch buttons.